 NCQA has worked with the Departments of Defense and Health and Human Services to help transform primary care facilities into NCQA PCMHs.

 But what about the other doctors people see?
 That’s where the “medical home neighborhood” comes in.
 NCQA has products that bring the medical home model to all points of care: specialists, urgent care clinics, case managers and more

 NCQA’s Patient-Centered Specialty Practice (PCSP) recognition program addresses gaps in quality that occur due to a lack of coordination between primary care and specialty practices.

 NCQA’s Patient-Centered Connected Care program for urgent care sites ensures a relationship between clinics and primary care doctors.

-NCQA has developed an Oncology Medical Home model for practices that serve as de facto primary care providers during intensive cancer treatment, and a School-Based Medical Home program that recognizes high-quality school health centers that provide comprehensive medical care to children and adolescents in their districts.
+NCQA has developed a School-Based Medical Home program that recognizes high-quality school health centers that provide comprehensive medical care to children and adolescents in their districts.

 Learn more about the PCMH and other medical neighborhood programs here.

 Patient-centered medical homes are driving some of the most important reforms in health care delivery today.
 A growing body of scientific evidence shows that PCMHs save money by reducing hospital and ED visits, reducing health disparities and improving patient outcomes.
 Check out our PCMH Evidence Report here.